 Chloé is an accredited member of the Canadian Association of Professional Conservators (2020) and a Professional Associate of the American Institute for Conservation.

 Tiffany Eng Moore

-Previously she was a fellow at the Canadian Conservation Institute, and has worked at York Explore Library and Archives in North Yorkshire, UK and the House of Lords – Parliamentary Archives in London, UK.
+She has worked at York Explore Library and Archives in North Yorkshire, UK and the House of Lords – Parliamentary Archives in London, UK.
 She graduated from West Dean College with an Masters in Conservation of Books and Library Materials in 2015.

 Tiffany is an accredited member of the Canadian Association of Professional Conservators (2022) and earned the Water Damage Restoration Technician certificate (2022) from the Institute of Inspection Cleaning and Restoration Certification (IICRC).